 - Labels and instructions are not always provided when content requires user input

 - Multilanguage content is not optimised for screen reader or other accessible technologies

 The above list is not extensive but provides some of the most common examples of accessibility issues on the Scottish Book Trust website.
 Please continue reading to learn technical information about this website's accessibility, or email email@example.com request a copy of our accessibility report.

 Feedback and contact information

 We're always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or need information on this website in a different format, contact us at firstname.lastname@example.org(this will open in a new window) or by calling 0131 524 0160.
+If you find any problems not listed on this page or need information on this website in a different format, contact us at firstname.lastname@example.org by calling 0131 524 0160.